 Where to Exercise

 See our link (go to Sport and Recreation) for organisations that provide sports for people with disabilities.
 Another great place to start is local community centre gyms and recreation centres.
 Most councils are very proactive in providing access for people with disabilities at their gyms, and most public swimming pools will be equipped with a hoist and someone to assist you to get in the water.
-If you need assistance at the gym, the following gyms in Western Australia have fitness trainers that have previously worked with someone with a spinal cord injury:
+If you need assistance at the gym, the following gyms in Western Australia have fitness trainers and/or health professionals that have previously worked with someone with a spinal cord injury:

 - Fuller Fitness, Subiaco